 Neonatal Metabolic Disorders

-Getting the news that your newborn baby’s newborn screen is abnormal can be scary.
-The Newborn Screening Follow-up Program at Children’s National guides newborns, their families, and their primary care physicians through the process following an abnormal newborn screen-- from the first frightening phone call until a diagnosis is confirmed or disproved.
+Getting the news that your baby’s newborn screen is abnormal can be scary.
+The Newborn Screening Follow-up Program at Children’s National guides newborns, their families, and their primary care physicians through the process following an abnormal newborn screen-- from the first phone call until a diagnosis is confirmed or disproved.

 After birth when they are still in the hospital, all babies who are born in the United States, are screened for diseases that can be harmful or life-threatening if they are not identified and treated early.